Traditional way of living and leadership― sub-Saharan Africa

 You might have heard the term ‘traditional poverty’ anywhere, but here it may mean something different.
 Here, every inherited pattern of intellection and action that plays a part in building up ethics, socioeconomic conduct and deters or encourages the development and potency of the modern economy is traditional.
 If that ‘traditionalism’, affecting these three above mentioned, apprehend and grasp most for deterring the economy, poverty reigns.
 This discussion seeks to identify how traditionalism ― all mentioned in paragraphs above ─has, over the entire postcolonial epoch, negatively affected the African economy.

-African socialism: A traditional principle
+African socialism: A traditional principle and its effects.

 Socialism was an irresistible force everywhere.
 In Europe, the Soviet Empire grabbed most of the Slav nations and other former Nazi spheres of influence.